Mukul-svg/Collaborative-Story-Writer/README.md

-# storytelling app where you can collaborate with AI to write fictional stories.
+# Story writing app where you can collaborate with AI to write fictional stories.
 This web app uses OpenAI API for text completion